Dreaming About Downsizing: Learn to Make the Most of Your Move

 If you’d like to download a PDF of this article to take with you to keep handy for reference, simply fill out the form below and we’ll send it to your inbox:

-Is it Time to Sell the Family Home?
+Is It Time To Sell The Family Home?
+Where Will I Go?

-Why Buy a New Home in the Retirement Years?
+Why Buy A New Home In Your Retirement Years?

-Surprisingly, owning a new home can be incredibly affordable.
-Many of the people who buy with us are able to use the equity in their current home to fully pay for the new home.
-Others are able to use it as a hefty down payment — 50 percent or more — which makes for very affordable monthly payments.
-Beyond the actual cost of the home, though, you’ll see other savings, like in energy costs and home maintenance bills.
+However, owning a new home can be surprisingly affordable.
+Many of our customers use the equity from their current home to fully pay for their new home.
+Others use it as a substantial down payment, which results in very affordable monthly payments.
+In addition to the cost of the home, you’ll also see savings in energy costs and home maintenance bills.